onlitec/OnLi/.github/CONTRIBUTING.md

-How to contribute to Dolibarr
+How to contribute to OnLi
 =============================

 Submit a Bug report or a Feature request
 ---------------------------------------

 <a name="not-a-support-forum"></a>*Note*: **GitHub Issues is not a support forum.**
-If you have questions about Dolibarr or need help on using the software, please use [the forums](https://www.dolibarr.org/forum.php).
+If you have questions about OnLi or need help on using the software, please use [the forums](https://www.onli.org/forum.php).
 Forums exist in different languages.

-Issues to inform about a bug or a development trouble and requests for a new feature, are managed on [GitHub](https://github.com/Dolibarr/dolibarr/issues).
+Issues to inform about a bug or a development trouble and requests for a new feature, are managed on [GitHub](https://github.com/OnLi/onli/issues).
 Default **language here is English**.
 So please prepare your contributions in English (we recommend using an online translation service if you don't speak English).

 1. Please [use the search engine](https://help.github.com/articles/searching-issues) to check if anyone else has already reported your issue.
 2. [Create an issue](https://help.github.com/articles/creating-an-issue).
 Choose an appropriate title.
 Prepend appropriately with Bug or Feature Request.
-3. Tell us the version you are using!   (look at  /htdocs/admin/system/dolibarr.php?  and check if you are using the latest version)
+3. Tell us the version you are using!   (look at  /htdocs/admin/system/onli.php?  and check if you are using the latest version)
 4. Write a report with as much detail as possible (Use [screenshots](https://help.github.com/articles/issue-attachments) or even screencasts and provide logging and debugging information whenever possible).
 5. Delete unnecessary submissions.
 6. **Check your Message at Preview before submitting.**